 When to consult a domestic violence defense lawyer

 If you face such a charge or claim — which may or may not be true — keep in mind that you have legal rights, too.
 Notify an experienced domestic violence defense lawyer to handle your case and to protect your legal rights.

-Contact the Neal Davis Law Firm for a free and confidential legal review of your domestic violence case.
+Contact the Neal Davis Law Firm for a confidential legal review of your domestic violence case.

 The COVID-19 shutdowns have not closed the legal system.
 Criminal courts are still open in Houston and Southeast Texas — and you must face any such charge or claim immediately.
 Let’s get started on your defense today.